jho44/YouDate/README.md

     4. click on the "Cancel" button
     5. assert that the modal is gone
     6. assert that the "Delete Account" switch is switched off

+**Matched**
+- Matched page requires login and renders dummy matches
+    1. click on button corresponding to Matches page on navbar
+    2. click on the Login button on the resulting page after navigation
+    3. assert the resulting page after logging in has 1 div with class `container`
+    4. assert the resulting page has the word "Matches"
+    5. assert that there are 8 dummy matches

+- Open Delete Match modal
+    1. click on button corresponding to Matches page on navbar
+    2. click on the Login button on the resulting page after navigation
+    3. click on Delete Match button on first match
+    4. assert that an Ant Design modal opened with the words "Delete Match" in it

+- Close Delete Match modal
+    1. click on button corresponding to Matches page on navbar
+    2. click on the Login button on the resulting page after navigation
+    3. click on Delete Match button on first match
+    4. click on the Cancel button
+    5. asseert that the Ant Design modal is gone

+**Meet**
+- Meet page requires login
+    1. click on button corresponding to Meet page on navbar
+    2. click on the Login button on the resulting page after navigation
+    3. assert the resulting page after logging in has the words "Artists in Common"